Compositional Shape Analysis with Shared Abduction and Biabductive Loop Acceleration (Extended Version): Proofs

-Due to \Cref{thm:loops} and the assumption about $\ana_B$, the following corollary holds trivially: \begin{corollary}[Sound Analysis for all Functions] Let $\ana_B$ be a biabduction-based shape analysis for a frame-preserving analysis context $(\mathit{SL},\abs,L,\conf,C)_\mathit{fp}$.
-If $\ana_B$ computes sound contracts for all loop-free functions and \Cref{alg:extrapol} used this analysis procedure, then by extending $\ana_B$ with shape extrapolation via \Cref{alg:extrapol} for handling loops every found contract for any function is sound. \end{corollary}
+Due to \Cref{thm:loops} and the assumption about $\ana_{B,\abs}$, the following corollary holds trivially: \begin{corollary}[Sound Analysis for all Functions] Let $\ana_{B,\abs}$ be a biabduction-based shape analysis.
+If $\ana_{B,\abs}$ computes sound contracts for all loop-free functions and \Cref{alg:extrapol} used this analysis procedure, then by extending $\ana_{B,\abs}$ with shape extrapolation via \Cref{alg:extrapol} for handling loops every found contract for any function is sound. \end{corollary}